ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - Declined ECLIPSE invitations will be offered to another ECLIPSE Open participant at the organizer’s discretion, based on Tournament performance.

 3.3. **Team Invitations:**
-- A direct invitation may be accepted by either the entire team or a single member of the eligible team.
+- A direct invitation may be accepted by either the team as a whole or an individual team member, but not both.
 - If only one member accepts the invitation, the remaining team members forfeit their eligibility for a direct invitation and must participate in the Qualification Stage.
 - If a team cannot decide on a single recipient for a direct invitation, the Organizer will select the recipient.